 Jackson assembled an all-star cast for the movie, including Michael J. Fox as the guy who walks away from an automobile accident with the power to see ghosts and talk to them.
 This is how he now makes his living, actually working with two spirits that help him to solve these otherworldly exterminator problems.
 And that’s just the tip of the iceberg.
-Old hands like John Aston get to play bit parts, and cult-favorite actors like Jeffrey Combs get to chew the scenery in these whackjob character parts that you have to see to believe.
+Old hands like John Aston get to play bit parts, and cult-favorite actors like Jeffrey Combs get to chew the scenery in these bizarro character parts that you have to see to believe.
 Jake Busey makes a great psychopath, too, from the second he appears onscreen.

 The story is pretty rich in detail, but not too complicated.
 There’s a lot going on in the movie and that’s part of what makes it such a satisfying film to watch.
 Weta Workshop turned in a bunch of special effects for the film, some of them still a little clunky by modern standards, but don’t let that throw you out of the movie.
-Emotionally-speaking, the plot is equal parts Ghostbusters and Hell House, so strap yourself in for a unique movie that feels at times like other things, but ultimately is its own story, and moreover, stamped in Jackson’s signature kinetic style.
+Emotionally-speaking, the plot is equal parts Ghostbusters and Hell House, so strap yourself in for a unique movie that feels at times like other things, but ultimately is its own story, and moreover, indelibly stamped in Jackson’s signature kinetic cinematic style.

 This is one small part of a much larger series of articles, the entirety of which are listed below.
 Enjoy!